adam-alAj/Triply/Backend/docs/API Contract.md

 }
 ```

 Candidates are calculated from the internal `Place` dataset.
-Active place reference prices are aggregated per destination in the requested currency, and destinations whose aggregate estimated cost is within the supplied budget are returned in ascending estimated-cost order.
+Active place reference prices are aggregated per destination in the requested currency.
+The supplied interests are matched through the `PlaceInterest` dataset: a destination receives one match for each distinct requested interest represented by its places.
+Destinations with at least one interest match and an aggregate estimated cost within the supplied budget are returned, ordered by matched-interest count descending and estimated cost ascending.

 ### No matching destination — `200 OK`